 Phase I Consent Order sampling is complete for SWMU 20-005.
 All detected inorganic and organic chemical concentrations from Consent Order samples were below residential SSLs.
-Because all required depth intervals were not sampled during the Phase I investigation, additional sampling at SWMU 20-005 will be recommending in the supplemental investigation report for Lower Sandia Canyon Aggregate Area, to be submitted to NMED in 2017.
+Because all required depth intervals were not sampled during the Phase I investigation, additional sampling at SWMU 20-005 was not conducted and further sampling is recommended in the supplemental investigation report for Lower Sandia Canyon Aggregate Area, submitted to NMED in July 2017.